Anaminus/roblox-library/modules/Binstruct/README.md

 second argument to *stack* is the *key* to index in the found structure.
 Returns nil if *level* is out of bounds, or if *key* could not be found.

+The hook also receives the accumulated result of each hook in the same scope.
+It will be true only if no other hooks returned true.

 When a type encodes the value `nil`, the zero-value for the type is used.

 The following types are defined: